top of page

 DIAGNOSIS

 Many DRESS patients will have an abnormal level of blood cells called eosinophils show up in their blood tests.
+This condition is called eosinophilia.
 Eosinophils are associated with allergic diseases and, in abundance, can wreak havoc on organs.
-However, while it’s in the name of this condition, these eosinophils are not always evident in the blood.
-Sometimes, another type of white blood cell, atypical lymphocytes, may show up in lieu of or in addition to eosinophils.
+However, while it’s in the name of this condition, eosinophils are not always evident in the blood.
+Often, another type of white blood cell, atypical lymphocytes, may show up in blood labs — in lieu of or in addition to eosinophilia.
+For this reason, some prefer the acronym DReSS with a lower case "e."

 Evaluation of signs, symptoms, medical history and laboratory findings are all part of the work-up.
-If DRESS is suspected, the following labs in addition to referring to the scoring chart can help aid your physician in making a proper diagnosis.
+If DRESS is suspected, referring to the international diagnostic scoring charts can help aid your physician in making a proper diagnosis.

 The Registry of Severe Cutaneous Adverse Reactions (RegiSCAR), the Japanese Consensus Group (J-SCAR) and Boquet et al# are all scoring systems which use a set of defined criteria to make the determination of DRESS.